lamps-wg/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 2. The second `ML-KEM-512-PrivateKey` example includes only `expandedKey`.
-The expanded private key has a mutated `s_0` and public key hash is valid, but a pairwise consistency check would find that the public key fails to match private.
+The expanded private key has a mutated `s_0` and a valid public key hash, but a pairwise consistency check would find that the public key fails to match private.

 3. The third `ML-KEM-512-PrivateKey` example includes only